Travis Kvapil: 2005–present

-In 2010, Kvapil returned to a full-time ride in the Long John Silver's-sponsored Ford for Front Row Motorsports.
+In 2010, Kvapil returned to a full-time ride in the Long John Silver's Ford for Front Row Motorsports.
 This car changed numbers throughout the year, using either No. 34, No. 37, or No. 38, depending on each number's position in points (with the goal being to get all three cars in the Top 35 for 2011).
 In 2011, Kvapil returned to FRM full-time in the No. 38 car, but signed up to compete for the Camping World Truck Series championship with Randy Moss Motorsports in their No. 5 Toyota.
 After 10 races, however, Kvapil was released in favor of defending Truck champion Todd Bodine, whose Germain Racing team partnered with RMM to continue running that driver for 2011.
 Kvapil stuck with FRM in the Cup Series, driving their No. 38 for most races, except in several late-season races, J. J. Yeley swapped rides with Kvapil several times, with the latter driving FRM's start and park No. 55.

 Leaving FRM after the end of the 2011 season, Kvapil was signed by BK Racing to compete in the Sprint Cup Series for 2012.
 He drove the No. 93 Toyota starting with the second race of the year at Phoenix with Todd Anderson serving as crew chief; At Darlington, where David Reutimann drove the No. 93, Kvapil drove the No. 73 for BK Racing, though he drove the No. 93 for the remainder of the season.
 He also drove for RAB Racing in the season-opening Camping World Truck Series event, replacing a suspended John Wes Townley.
 Kvapil ended the 2012 Cup season 27th in points, his second best finish in the points since his debut.

 However, in 2013, both Kvapil and BK Racing struggled.
 Kvapil dropped to 31st in points, recording five top-twenty finishes but nine DNFs (including five blown engines).
 The team released Kvapil shortly before the start of the 2014 season.